Arthur Heywood-Lonsdale: Career

+Marriage and family

 Lonsdale married, in Ackworth Church on 28 January 1863, Frances Elizabeth Neilson, of Hundhill.
 His uncle, the Bishop of Lichfield, officiated.

 Arthur died in February 1897 aged 62, his widow died at Cloverley, Whitchurch, Shropshire, on 14 April 1902, aged 59.

 Their son Henry Heywood-Lonsdale inherited the estate.
 Another son John Heywood-Lonsdale coxed Oxford in the Boat Race from 1889 to 1892.

 His great-granddaughter Amanda Heywood-Lonsdale is the Duchess of Devonshire, married to Peregrine Cavendish, 12th Duke of Devonshire.